Falmouth-Games-Academy/comp110-worksheet-2/README.md

 running = True
 word = null

-list = all words
+list = ALL WORDS
-guessed_word = first word in list
+word = FIRST WORD IN list

 WHILE True:

    IF word IS correct:
       WIN

+   ELSE IF guesses == 0:
+      LOSE

    ELSE IF guesses >= 1:
+      FOR EACH word IN list:
+         IF likeness_of_word IS NOT EQUAL TO likeness:
+            REMOVE word FROM list

+      word  = FIRST WORD IN list
+      guesses = guesses - 1
 ```